 Cisco WLAN Configuration

 WLANs (Wireless LANs) are very common in today’s World.
 Everywhere there are a lot of wireless networks.
 Even now, you are in many of these wireless signals.
 It is not an healthty life but they are in our lives.
-In this lesson we will learn How to Configure a WLAN on Packet Tracer.
+In this lesson we will focus WLAN Packet Tracer Configuration and we will learn How to Configure a WLAN on Packet Tracer.

 For Our WLAN Configuration on Packet Tracer, we will use the below topology that is consist of one One Wireless Access Point, One Server , Three Laptops and One Smartphone.
 Smartphones are everywhere, even in Cisco Packet Tracer for many years : )

 You can reach all Cisco packet tracer config files on Cisco Packet Tracer Lab Page.